orbitmines/archive/projects/Ray Calculi & Physics.md

 I came to the idea by thinking about what fundamentally is necessary for things like electrons/positrons, negative/positive charges existing.
 And them repelling/attracting and then in this example annihilating each-other.

-So how to explain this idea.
+So to expand on the idea...